 My training series consists of a total of twenty modules.
-The first eight videos are meant to be watched a couple months before the season starts, by people who are potentially interested in applying for a job as a planter.
+The first six videos are meant to be watched a couple months before the season starts, by people who are potentially interested in applying for a job as a planter.
 Those videos are designed to let you know what you're getting yourself into if you decide to spend a summer in the bush.
 You can find them in the link at the top of this post.

-The focus of the last twelve videos (the ones covered in this post) is more specifically related to the process of understanding the characteristics of trees, learning how to actually plant them, meeting quality & density expectations, what to expect from the natural environment, and all the other "hands-on" stuff that you'll be expected to know as soon as you strap your bags on.
+The focus of the last fourteen videos (the ones covered in this post) is more specifically related to the process of understanding the characteristics of trees, learning how to actually plant them, meeting quality & density expectations, what to expect from the natural environment, and all the other "hands-on" stuff that you'll be expected to know as soon as you strap your bags on.
 Although this series was produced in British Columbia & Alberta, most of the information is also highly relevant to planting in other Canadian provinces (except maybe for the procedures for assessing quality & density).